powertochange-org/theLoop/public_html/wp-content/plugins/email-log/readme.txt

 - Initial Release

 == Upgrade Notice ==

+= 2.2.0 =
+Added a Dashboard Widget that display summary information about email logs.

+= 2.1.0 =
+GUI option to choose who can access email logs and performance improvements.

 = 2.0.2 =
 Fixed the case of the Util directory.
 This caused issues in some install.